 The Nutrition Transition, and associated regional variations of food consumption and nutrition choices

 The nutrition transition is the dynamic shift in dietary consumption associated with changes in demographic transition and its consequent epidemiological changes.
-In other words, it is changes in dietary patterns and their related diseases, as countries progress from hunger-gatherer to modern societies ( i.e from stages 1 to 4 of the demographic transition model).
+In other words, it refers to changes in dietary patterns and their related diseases, as countries progress from hunger-gatherer to modern societies ( i.e from stages 1 to 4 of the demographic transition model).

 Nutrition transition can be classified into five patterns:

 - Pattern 1 Hunter Gatherer: hunter-gatherer society, where the diet is primarily high in carbohydrates and low in fat.
-People are highly active and they suffer from disease of poverty and other common diseases.
+People are highly active and they suffer from the disease of poverty and other common diseases.
 Obesity is rare in such societies.

 - Pattern 2 Early Agriculture: characterized by famine and foods mostly cereals.
 This coincides with stage 1 of the demographic transition model.

-- Pattern 4 Overeating, Obesity-Related Diseases: People have access to a lot of high-calorie foods, they become less active, leading to increases in obesity and obesity-related chronic diseases, such as diabetes and heart disease.
+- Pattern 4 Overeating, Obesity-Related Diseases: People have access to a lot of high-calorie foods, and they become less active, leading to increases in obesity and obesity-related chronic diseases, such as diabetes and heart disease.

 Click here for further details on nutrition transition patterns

 Patterns 1 to 3 are typical of low-income countries, now transitioning to pattern 4, where they are beginning to consume more energy diets and consequently the development of diseases associated with high-income countries.
-It is the shift from stages 1, 2 and 3 to stage 4 that is referred to the nutrition transition (in terms of the changes in food patterns).
+It is the shift from stages 1, 2 and 3 to stage 4 that is referred to as nutrition transition (in terms of the changes in food patterns).
 The diagram below gives a summary of the five patterns:

 Watch this YouTube video for case studies of nutrition transition in Mali and Nicaragua.